 When dealing with Retail Clients, there is a regulatory assumption that the client can rely on the Firm to protect their interests, and the Firm will apply the best execution to all trades that the client places through it, which will be assessed on the basis of ‘total consideration’.

-The Firm will, where possible, where Third Platform is the custodian for the client, route trades through Fidessa as no brokerage commission is payable.
-A quote is received from Fidessa prior to execution that can either be accepted or rejected.
-The Firm works closely with Brokers other than Fidessa to ensure the consideration achieved is sufficient and in line with the market and any agreed costs.
-Post-trade, the Firm monitors the Volume Weighted Average Price and examines Quote Recaps from Bloomberg to ensure the price achieved is in line with expectations.
+The Firm will use third party Platforms as the custodian for the client.
+A quote is received from the platform prior to execution that can either be accepted or rejected.
+The Firm works closely with third party platform providers to ensure the consideration achieved is sufficient and in line with the market and any agreed costs all of which are regulated in their respective jurisdiction which is detailed in our Trading terms and conditions

 4.2.2 Professional Clients

 When dealing with Professional Clients, the Firm does not differentiate between an ‘elective’ Professional Client and a ‘per se’ Professional Client and will apply Best Execution to all transactions undertaken for its clients.

 This policy does not apply to Eligible Counterparties where carrying out Eligible counterparty business and as such, the Firm does not owe best execution to transactions undertaken by clients classified as such.

 The Firm’s activities primarily involve providing wealth management services to retail and professional customers.

 This involves offering both advisory and discretionary investment advice to a number of customers or clients.